Originally published on 2nd August 2016 Last updated on 10th June 2024

 Upon trying to walk back from the toilet, I struggled.
 I really struggled.
 I couldn’t breathe and I literally dragged myself back to the bed, where I pressed the button for a nurse.
 I was told to stop being over dramatic (again!) and left alone all night, thinking I was dying.
 I was barely conscious, struggling to breathe and unable to move an inch.
 It was terrifying.

-By the morning they realised I really was bad, as I couldn’t breathe properly on my own, and I was rushed to intensive care, put on drips, life support equipment, breathing support and told I had pneumonia.
+By the morning, they realised I really was bad, as I couldn’t breathe properly on my own, and I was rushed to intensive care, put on drips, life support equipment / breathing support and told I had pneumonia.
 I spent a while in there.
-I honestly don’t remember much at all, but I did spend my eighteenth birthday in there, unfortunately.
+I honestly don’t remember much at all (I was unconscious for most of the time due to how unwell I was), but I did spend my eighteenth birthday in there, unfortunately.

-I came home after a few weeks in hospital in total, and it took me a while to get back to full strength.
+I came home after a few weeks in hospital, and it took me a while to get back to full strength.

-I had physio-type sessions to teach me how to walk properly again, and to build up my muscle strength and stamina.
+I had physiotherapy sessions to ‘teach’ me how to walk properly again, and to build up my muscle strength and stamina.
 It was hell.

-Just as I was feeling better, physically, now eighteen years old, my hair started falling out, and about 80% was gone by the time I was diagnosed with anaemia and put on iron tablets.
+Just as I was feeling better, physically, now eighteen-years-old, my hair started falling out, and about 80% was gone by the time I was diagnosed with anaemia and started on iron tablets.

 It became a joke that I was always unwell.
 I came off the antidepressants at this time as the negative situation with my family was removed from my life so I was able to cope better mentally and emotionally.
 All of these things: the two bouts of flu, mental health difficulties and extreme stress, pneumonia and anaemia, all happened within a year or two.
 It was a huge toll on my body.